simply-coded/easy-ie-automate/README.md

 If google.Base Is Nothing Then ans = MsgBox("IE with google was not found.
 Create one?", vbYesNo + vbQuestion) If ans = vbYes Then
-    google(vbUseDefault) ' This creates an IE process google.Base.Navigate "https://www.google.com/"
+    google(vbUseDefault) ' This creates a new IE process google.Base.Navigate "https://www.google.com/"
   Else
     WScript.Quit